The George Wright Forum: Overview, manuscript guidelines, and submission form

 How to submit an individual paper for consideration

-Beginning in 2013, all papers and accompanying material must be submitted via the following form:
+All papers and accompanying material must be submitted via the following form:

 How to submit a proposal for a theme issue